gaearon/gitbook-plugin-prism/README.md

 Map of "name" -> Function that needs to be called during build process.
 With names:

 * "init": just after initialization, before generation
-* "finish": after generation and everuthing is finished
+* "finish": after generation and everything is finished

 Each hook can return a promise.